-□no
+□yes ⊠no

 If no please explain.
-Indicate also: 1) if additional official sampling going beyond EU minimum requirements is performed, give a description of what is done 2) who is taking the official samples.
+Indicate also : 1) if additional official sampling going beyond EU minimum requirements is performed, 2) who is taking the official samples.

 Official sampling does not go beyond EU minimum requirements.
+Official samples are taken by full-time salaried official veterinarian or technical staff.